Domaine Labruyère - Moulin-à-Vent Coeur de Terroirs 2021

 About the wine:

-Here is a flavorful and subtly spicy red wine, with a bouquet featuring notes of forest floor and smoke, as well as aromas of moss, roasted porcini mushrooms, and black fruits.
-It offers a lovely roundness and a silky, refined texture on the palate, along with depth and savory complexity.
+This is a flavorful and subtly spicy red wine that reveals notes of forest floor and smoke on the nose, along with aromas of moss, roasted porcini mushrooms, and black fruits.
+It offers a lovely roundness and a silky, refined texture on the palate, as well as depth and delicious complexity.
 Enjoy now or celller.

 .90